How Docker Actually Works — Container Internals Explained

 For most web applications, the trade-off is worth it.
 For multi-tenant environments where you run untrusted code, VMs or microVMs (like Firecracker, which powers AWS Lambda) remain the safer choice.

-In Episode 06: Netflix & Docker, we build a real containerized application from scratch.
-The episode covers Dockerfile creation, port mapping, and running your Snake game inside a container.
+In Lesson 06: Docker, we build a real containerized application from scratch.
+The lesson covers Dockerfile creation, port mapping, and running your app inside a container.

 This blog post gives you the theoretical foundation.
-The episode gives you hands-on practice.
-Together, they give you the complete picture of how Docker works — both the "why" and the "how."
+The lesson gives you hands-on practice.
+Together, they give you the complete picture of how Docker works: both the "why" and the "how."

 Key Takeaways